 - The SMSC will again have uniformed security officers in the pits at all times.
 They will be responsible for monitoring activities throughout the area and enforcing the "No Alcohol" rule.
 If ANYONE is found with alcohol in the pits, your event passes/tags will be taken and you will be removed from the property IMMEDIATELY.
 If you are a driver caught with or "smelling" of alcohol the officers will assess the situation and take appropriate actions, at the very least resulting in the forfeiture of race privileges and entry fees.
 The possibility of being turned over to local law enforcement is highly probable

-- 7 competitive classes: Sportsman Class, DOT 35"down, DOT 36" up, ANYTIRE, SuperMod, Power Adder class, and now including the GRZ Snow Conquest side by side class for UTVs.
+- 7 competitive classes: Sportsman Class, DOT-A, DOT-B, ANYTIRE, SuperMod, Power Adder class, and MEGA Trucks

 - Grooved tires are allowed as long as they were originally DOT approved tires.

 - No aftermarket forced induction or Nitrous allowed in DOT classes

 - No cut tires.
 Grooved tires will be permitted with a max cut width of 3/8" wide.
 Any multi-pass(side by side) grooves measuring larger than 3/8" will disqualify the tire and not be allowed.

 - Limited to vehicles running a "stock engine block and displacement."
 This is gauged by the number of cylinders, not CID.
 This means a vehicle must be running the same manufacturer block ( i.e. CJ7 having AMC block) and will be limited to engine cylinder count that were available from the factory.
 Example: Wranglers, S-series trucks are limited to 6 cyl.
 No V8s.

 - No aftermarket aluminum head. *NEW for 2019*

 - Vehicles must run a muffler with a minimum body length of 14".
 No "race bullet" mufflers allowed.